ubaldot/defrecs/README.md

 periodically or in an event-based fashion.
 Periodic execution is performed through periodic tasks, whereas event-based execution is achieved by interrupts.
-More precisely, *Interrupts Service Routines* (ISR) wake up dedicated, sleeping tasks that will carry out the actual work needed.
+More precisely, *Interrupts Service Routines* (ISR:s) wake up dedicated, sleeping tasks that will carry out the actual work needed.